Route 53 (Thomas Jefferson Parkway), Albemarle & Fluvanna counties

 |Safety improvements in four locations|

 Lengths and Limits

-Three projects are proposed to improve safety along a 1.7-mile stretch of Route 53 (Thomas Jefferson Parkway) in Albemarle County.
+VDOT has undertaken four safety projects along a 3-mile stretch of Route 53 (Thomas Jefferson Parkway) in Albemarle County.

-Approximately 8,900 vehicles use this portion of Route 53 daily.
+Approximately 8,000 vehicles use this stretch of Route 53 daily.

 Under a $354,926.02 contract, VDOT contractor J.R.
 Caskey, Inc. of Oilville completed the following project in November 2015:

 - Route 53 at Route 729 (Milton Road), Albemarle Co. — A right-turn lane was constructed on Route 53 westbound at Route 729 to mitigate sight-distance limitations at the intersection.